By the end of this section, you will be able to:

 Infections occurring within the reproductive structures of males include epididymitis, orchitis, and prostatitis.
 Bacterial infections may cause inflammation of the epididymis, called epididymitis.
 This inflammation causes pain in the scrotum, testicles, and groin; swelling, redness, and warm skin in these areas may also be observed.
 Inflammation of the testicle, called orchitis, is usually caused by a bacterial infection spreading from the epididymis, but it can also be a complication of mumps, a viral disease.
 The symptoms are similar to those of epididymitis, and it is not uncommon for them both to occur together, in which case the condition is called epididymo-orchitis.
 Inflammation of the prostate gland, called prostatitis, can result from a bacterial infection.
 The signs and symptoms of prostatitis include fever, chills, and pain in the bladder, testicles, and penis.
 Patients may also experience burning during urination, difficulty emptying the bladder, and painful ejaculation.

-Because of its proximity to the exterior, the vagina is a common site for infections in women.
+Because of its proximity to the exterior, the vagina is a common site for infections.
 The general term for any inflammation of the vagina is vaginitis.
 Vaginitis often develops as a result of an overgrowth of bacteria or fungi that normally reside in the vaginal microbiota, although it can also result from infections by transient pathogens.
 Bacterial infections of the vagina are called bacterial vaginosis, whereas fungal infections (typically involving Candida spp.) are called yeast infections.
 Dynamic changes affecting the normal microbiota, acid production, and pH variations can be involved in the initiation of the microbial overgrowth and the development of vaginitis.
 Although some individuals may have no symptoms, vaginosis and vaginitis can be associated with discharge, odor, itching, and burning.

 Pelvic inflammatory disease (PID) is an infection of the female reproductive organs including the uterus, cervix, fallopian tubes, and ovaries.
 The two most common pathogens are the sexually transmitted bacterial pathogens Neisseria gonorrhoeae and Chlamydia trachomatis.
 Inflammation of the fallopian tubes, called salpingitis, is the most serious form of PID.
-Symptoms of PID can vary between women and include pain in the lower abdomen, vaginal discharge, fever, chills, nausea, diarrhea, vomiting, and painful urination.
+Symptoms of PID can vary between people and include pain in the lower abdomen, vaginal discharge, fever, chills, nausea, diarrhea, vomiting, and painful urination.

 - What conditions can result from infections affecting the urinary system?